Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies' record against the spread is 2-1-0 over their previous 10 contests (bookmakers set spreads in three of those games).
+- The Rockies have a 1-2-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in three of those games).

 Discover More About This Game